 How Much Can You Charge Per Night for a Holiday Let in Gibraltar?

-Nightly rates for short-term rentals in Gibraltar depend heavily on the property type, location, and season.
+Nightly rates depend heavily on property type, location, and season.
+Based on public listings, rates broadly fall in these ranges:

 | Property Type | Nightly Rate |